Maschell/hid_to_vpad/README.md

 - [Dualshock 3](https://github.com/Maschell/controller_patcher/wiki/5.b-Controller-%7C-Configurate-the-Dualshock-3-controller#default-button-mapping)
 - [Dualshock 4](https://github.com/Maschell/controller_patcher/wiki/5.c-Controller-%7C-Configurate-the-Dualshock-4-controller#default-button-mapping)

+In combination with the Network Client, more controllers are supported.
+You can find more information [here](http://gbatemp.net/threads/hid-to-vpad-network-client.466150/).

 # FAQ
-### I'm getting this annoying screen at the beginning
-Just press A to skip it.

 ### What about XBOX controller
 The Xbox controller are no HID devices.
-Its not possible to use them with this method.
+But it can be used in combination with the [Network Client](http://gbatemp.net/threads/hid-to-vpad-network-client.466150/)!

 ### Is my controller supported?
 Take a  look at this [repo](https://github.com/Maschell/controller_patcher_configs)

-### Can I really use my Mouse and Keyboard
-Yes.
-Just plug in you mouse and keyboard.
-The mouse has 2 mode, switch between them with "F1" on the keyboard.

 ### ???
 Do you have an other question?
 First take a look at: